Python Security Guide

 Chapter 1: Python's DNA: Philosophy, Origins, and Getting Started

-When you code in Python, you're adopting design principles that have helped shape a language now crucial for protecting millions of systems against increasingly advanced threats.
+Every line of Python you write carries design principles that have shaped a language now crucial for protecting millions of systems against increasingly sophisticated threats that evolve faster than traditional security measures can adapt.

 The "Zen of Python" and Core Philosophy

-Most Important Principle for Security: "There should be one—and preferably only one—obvious way to do it."
+Most Critical Principle: "There should be one—and preferably only one—obvious way to do it."

 Why This Matters in Security